myc1230/Michelle-s-Viz-Portfolio/VoterTurnout.md

 - I added a clearer title to explain the story I am trying to tell

 - I grouped the countries by looking at countries with similar federal voting laws as the US for greater comparability.
 The orginal table showed 4 voter laws: compulsory voting, registration linked to national records, door to door registration, and weekend/holiday voting.
 The US didn't have any of those laws.
 No other country had the same lack of 4 laws as the US, so I expanded my selection of countries to include those with a maximum of one of the law (i.e. 3 "no").
 This results in a group of the most comparable countries from the list provided.
+Given I ranked the orginal design a 4 in truthfulness, I felt this redesign improved the validity of the information by only showing comparable countries.

 Below is the outcome: